OpenNTI/nti.docs.platform.enduser/editorguide/readings.rst

   .. image:: images/

-Create Reading for Later Placement
+Create Reading and Place Later
 ----------------------------------------

 1. Navigate to the Lessons page.